gergelyk/pymiscutils/docs/source/iter.rst

     Two
     three

-Alternatively :code:`isfirstlast` class can be used to get the same results and make syntax more readable.
+Alternatively ``isfirstlast`` class can be used to get the same results and make syntax more readable.

 For example: